Image Credit: Bethesda

 3. The Alters

-The player explores an alien planet in The Alters
+In-game screenshot of player on alien planet in The Alters

 The Alters is a sci-fi game with survival, exploration, and base-building mechanics, but it's far from standard in the current market.
 There's no multiplayer at the moment, but there is a hint of a potentially deep and immersive storyline.